 If having problems loading a room due to the reasons just mentioned, ODEON will either give an error message that surfaces are repeated in the geometry file or that materials are not applied to all surfaces.
-In these cases you may wish that ODEON use the old numbering mechanism - this can be done using the version4 flag in the .par file; As the first line in the geometry file, just after the ### sign, type:
+In these cases you may wish that ODEON use the old numbering mechanism - this can be done using the Version4 .par file.
+At the first line in the geometry file, just after the ### sign, type: flag in the Version4 TRUE.

-Version4 TRUE